reuben-thomas/ip/docs/README.md

     java -jar kippChat.jar
     ```
 5. You should see KIPP say hello.
 If you're unfamiliar with any of the commands, type `help` to see all available
-   commandds and what they can do.
+   commands and what they can do.
 Some example commands you can try include:
    - `hello` - Get KIPP to say hello right back.
    - `todo <task description>` - Add a to-do task to your list.
    - `bye` - Exit KIPP.

 ## Command Summary